kunal22-gupta/kunal22-gupta/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on building public speaking skills of folks who are interested through my [twitter spaces](https://twitter.com/_kunalgupta__/status/1600757647807954944)
+- 🔭 I’m currently working on sharpening my skills as a front end developer with creating some projects.

-- 🌱 I’m currently learning Python and it's libraries used in data science
+- 🌱 I’m currently learning React.

-- 🙌 I am open to collaborate on projects.
+- 🙌 I am open to network and collaborate on projects.

 - ⚡ Fun fact: I don't drink coffee as a developer